 Dynamic balance training can involve slow movements in single stance, simple tai chi movements, tandem walking, turns while walking, walking backwards, walking over a virtual object (eg, a 15-cm stripe on the floor), slow forward lunges, and slow dance movements.
 Multicomponent balance training is probably most effective in improving balance.

 Canes are particularly helpful for patients with pain caused by knee or hip arthritis or with peripheral neuropathy of the feet because a cane transmits information about the type of surface or floor to the cane-holding hand.
-Quad canes can stabilize the patient but usually slow gait.
+A quad cane can stabilize the patient but usually slows gait.
 Canes are usually used on the side opposite the painful or weak leg.
-Many store-bought canes are too long but can be adjusted to the correct height (see see Rehabilitation: Correct cane height.) by cutting (a wooden cane) or moving the pin settings (an adjustable cane).
+Many store-bought canes are too long but can be adjusted to the correct height (see see Correct cane height.) by cutting (a wooden cane) or moving the pin settings (an adjustable cane).
 For maximal support, cane length should be such that patients have their elbow flexed 20 to 30° when holding the cane.

 Walkers can reduce the force and pain at arthritic joints more than a cane, assuming adequate arm and shoulder strength.
 Walkers provide good lateral stability and moderate protection from forward falls but do little or nothing to help prevent backward falls for patients with balance problems.
 When prescribing a walker, the physical therapist should consider the sometimes competing needs of providing stability and maximizing efficiency (energy efficiency) of walking.
 Four-wheeled walkers with larger wheels and brakes maximize gait efficiency but provide less lateral stability.
 These walkers have the added advantage of a small seat to sit on if patients become fatigued.